Pillars of Photography – Understanding Aperture for Beginners

-Its one of the 3 basic pillars of photography.
+Its one of the 3 basic pillars of photography, other two are ISO and Shutter Speed.
 Aperture is a opening or a hole which control the amount of light reaches to its sensor.
 It also controls the depth of field in your picture like whether you want a landscape shot where background and foreground both are super sharp or in other case you may want to shot a portrait where subject should be highlighted with blurred background or bokeh effect.

 How Aperture control Exposure :

 A bigger f stop means Bigger F number like f/8.0 or f/16.0 and smaller means like f/1.8 or f/1.4, but as the Aperture number increases the size of lens opening is decreases. f.1.8 (Bigger Opening/ More light ) > f/16 (Lesser opening/ less light)

 You can see here too much light has blown out the image details.
 Its look like washed out.
 Its not soothing to eyes as well.